MikkelSchubert/adapterremoval/docs/manpage.rst

 Input files
 ~~~~~~~~~~~

-.. option:: --file1 filename [filenames...]
+.. option:: --in-file1 filename [filenames...]

 	Read FASTQ reads from one or more files, either uncompressed or gzip compressed.
 The ``--interleaved`` and ``--interleaved-input``  options may be used to enable reading of interleaved reads from these files.

-.. option:: --file2 filename [filenames...]
+.. option:: --in-file2 filename [filenames...]

 	Read one or more FASTQ files containing mate 2 reads for a paired-end run.
-If specified, ``--file1`` must also be set.
+If specified, ``--in-file1`` must also be set.

 Output file options
 ~~~~~~~~~~~~~~~~~~~

-Output files for adapterremoval may be specified either via the ``--basename`` option, which assigns default filenames, and/or via the individual ``--out-*`` to set or override the output filename for a given output read type.
+Output files for adapterremoval may be specified either via the ``--out-prefix`` option, which assigns default filenames, and/or via the individual ``--out-*`` to set or override the output filename for a given output read type.
 The same destination file may be used for multiple types of FASTQ reads, in which case the reads are written in input order.

-.. option:: --basename filename
+.. option:: --out-prefix path

 	Prefix for the output files for which no filename was set using the corresponding options below.